 The Plan was presented to the KTA on November 12, 2020 to explain the purpose and gather KTA's input.
-The Plan was formally presented to City Council on XXXX XX, 2020.
+The Plan was formally presented to City Council on December 7, 2020.
 Comments from the City Council were incorporated into the final Plan.
-This final Plan was submitted to the City Council on XXXX XX, 2020 and it was adopted following a public hearing on that date
+This final Plan was submitted to the City Council for review and discussion on March 1, 2021 and continued to March 15, 2021 when it was adopted following a public hearing on those dates.